NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 Currently, the NuGet plugin architecture requires support and deployment of multiple versions.
 For `.NET Framework`, NuGet searches for files ending in `*.exe`, while for `.NET Core`, it searches for files ending in `*.dll`.
-These files are typically stored in two distinct folders such as `netfx` and `netcore` under the NuGet plugins base path.
+These files are stored in two distinct folders, `netfx` and `netcore`, under the NuGet plugins base path.
 This design decision is due to the different entry points for `.NET Core` and `.NET Framework`, as explained in the [original design](https://github.com/NuGet/Home/wiki/NuGet-cross-plat-authentication-plugin#plugin-installation-and-discovery).
 `.NET Core` uses files with a `dll` extension, while `.NET Framework` uses files with an `exe` extension as entry points.
 This distinction is further highlighted by the two plugin path environment variables, `NUGET_NETFX_PLUGIN_PATHS` and `NUGET_NETCORE_PLUGIN_PATHS`, which must be set for each framework type.